-Identity Provider Federation to Okta and Azure AD Through VMware Identity Services - vCenter Server
+Identity Provider Federation to Okta Through VMware Identity Services

-Starting from vSphere 8.0 Update 1, you can activate federation to Okta as the identity provider.
-Starting from vSphere 8.0 Update 2, you can activate federation to Azure AD as the identity provider.
-Both configurations use VMware Identity Services - vCenter Server, an authentication intermediary that functions as a built-in container within vCenter Server.
-With VMware Identity Services - vCenter Server, you can configure principals to authenticate to vCenter Server by using an external identity provider.
+In vSphere 8.0 Update 1 and later, you can activate federation to Okta as the identity provider.
+This configuration uses VMware Identity Services, an authentication intermediary that functions as a built-in container within vCenter Server.
+With VMware Identity Services, you can configure principals to authenticate to vCenter Server by using a single identity provider.
+For now, you can configure VMware Identity Services to point to Okta only.